9 min read

 wild-capability-gate | 224 tests

 Cross-cutting access control.
-Defines what capabilities exist, who can use them, and what prerequisites must be met.
-Fail-closed (errors produce denial, never permission).
+Defines what capabilities exist, who can use them, and which prerequisites must be met.
+Fail-closed semantics (errors produce denial, never accidental permission, following Saltzer and Schroeder’s fail-safe defaults6).
 No implicit grants.
-Configuration frozen after startup.
+Configuration is frozen after startup.
 Complete audit trail of every evaluation.
+The data model mirrors the ABAC vocabulary in NIST SP 800-1627 rather than the role-based pattern of Sandhu and colleagues9, because attribute-keyed policies compose more cleanly across the ten-gem ecosystem than role-keyed ones would.

 Layer 3 — Observability & Learning Loop